-- 1. The community shall select and adopt a regulator floodway based on the principle that the area chosen for the regulatory floodway must be designed to carry the waters of the base flood without the water surface elevation of that flood more than one (1) foot at any point. - The Community shall prohibit any encroachments, including fill, new construction, substantial-improvements, and other development within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 3.
-A community may permit encroachments within the adopted regulatory floodway that would result in an increase in base flood elevations, provided that the community first applies for a conditional FIRM and Floodway revision, fulfills the requirements of such revisions as established under the provision of 44 CFR § 65.12, and receives the approval of FEMA. - 4.
-If Article 4, Section D (2) is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Article 4. - 5.
-In unnumbered A zones, the community shall obtain, review, and reasonably utilize any base flood elevation or floodway data currently available from Federal, State, or other sources as set forth in Article 4, Section A (2).
+- 1. Adopt a regulatory floodway based on the principle that the area chosen for the regulatory floodway must be designed to carry the waters of the base flood without increasing the water surface elevation of that flood more than one (1) foot at any point. - Prohibit encroachments, including fill, new construction, substantial-improvements, and other development within the adopted regulatory floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the community during the occurrence of the base flood discharge.